KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 The generic code to add a remote upstream to update a forked repo clone is:
 $ git remote add <remote-name> <remote-url>
-So in this case we would do: git remote remote add upstream (url to the shared repo)
+So in this case we would do: git remote add upstream (url to the shared repo)
 $ git remote add upstream https://github.com/upstream-username/original-repository
 Verify this worked by running
 $ git remote -v